-And on the 2016 presidential campaign trail, Ohio Governor John Kasich, a contender for the GOP nomination, has called on South Carolina to accept federal funding to expand Medicaid.
+And on the 2016 presidential campaign trail, Ohio Governor John Kasich, a contender for the GOP nomination, called on South Carolina to accept federal funding to expand Medicaid.

-And hospitals in South Carolina – particularly in rural areas of the state – are facing closure as a result of a lack of funding — a problem that hospital administrators believe could be addressed by accepting federal funding to expand Medicaid.
+And hospitals in South Carolina, particularly in rural areas of the state, are facing closure as a result of a lack of funding — a problem that hospital administrators believe could be addressed by accepting federal funding to expand Medicaid.

-And although South Carolina has made no progress so far in terms of expanding Medicaid eligibility, there is one small sliver of good news in the South Carolina Medicaid program: starting in December 2014, adults covered by Medicaid in South Carolina gained coverage for preventive dental coverage, fillings, and extractions with up to $750 in services available for each member per year.
+Although South Carolina has made no progress so far in terms of expanding Medicaid eligibility, there is one small sliver of good news in the South Carolina Medicaid program: starting in December 2014, adults covered by Medicaid in South Carolina gained coverage for preventive dental coverage, fillings, and extractions with up to $750 in services available for each member per year.

 South Carolina was quick to accept President Obama’s policy cancellation compromise that allowed carriers to extend existing plans that had been scheduled to terminate at the end of 2013.
 And when HHS extended that proposal in early 2014, South Carolina was once again among the majority of states that opted to allow grandmothered plans to renew into 2015.

-It was left up to each carrier to determine whether they wanted to allow their pre-2014 plans to continue to be eligible for renewal.
+It has been left up to each carrier to determine whether they wanted to allow their pre-2014 plans to continue to be eligible for renewal.
 This gives many people — who had individual coverage prior to 2014 — another alternative to compare with the options available in the exchange, but some critics contend that it keeps healthy people out of the new ACA-compliant insurance pools.

 Three federally funded groups launched training programs and outreach campaigns in 2013 to help consumers understand their options.
 DECO Recovery Management, Cooperative Ministry, and the Beaufort County Black Chamber of Commerce all received grants to hire “navigators.”
 Navigators provide unbiased information about the options available through the marketplace and help consumers through the enrollment process, but cannot be directly or indirectly paid by insurance companies.

 South Carolina was among the states that received the least amount of federal funding in the initial planning grants — the state got $1 million.
-This is a thousand times less than the $1 billion that California received (and several other states got hundreds of millions), but is predicated on the state’s refusal to promote the ACA – the money wouldn’t have been utilized by the South Carolina government.
+This is a thousand times less than the $1 billion that California received (and several other states got hundreds of millions), but was predicated on the state’s refusal to promote the ACA – the money wouldn’t have been utilized by the South Carolina government.

 Prior to the 2016 open enrollment period, two navigator organizations in South Carolina received federal grant funding: the Beaufort County Black Chamber of Commerce ($456,102) and the Palmetto Project ($1,123,916).